ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/1st Level/Fleming's Liquefying Lob.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- You lob a projectile of organic-liquefication acid at a point within range.
+	- You lob a projectile of [[Organic-Liquefication Acid]] at a point within range.
 All creatures within a 5ft sphere centered on this point must make a Constitution saving throw.
 On a failed save, a creature takes 1d6+4 Corrosion damage.
 On a successful save, nothing happens.
 		- A creature wearing heavy armor or a warcasket always succeeds this save.
 		- This attack deals no damage to anything non-organic
 - **Upcasting**: